johnfactotum/foliate-js/README.md

 - It supports switching between scrolled and paginated mode without reloading (I can't figure out how to do this in Epub.js).

 To simplify things, it has a totally separate renderer for fixed layout books.
 As such there's no support for mixed layout books.

-### Highlighting Text

-There is a generic module for overlaying arbitrary SVG elements, `overlayer.js`.
-It can be used to implement highlighting text for annotations.
-It's the same technique used by [marks-pane](https://github.com/fchasen/marks), used by Epub.js, but it's designed to be easily extensible.
-You can return any SVG element in the `draw` function, making it possible to add custom styles such as squiggly lines or even free hand drawings.

 ### EPUB CFI